 Insightful essays about the relationship between environmental damage and extinction

-A clear and compelling case for shifting to alternative energy --now!
+A prominent physicist makes a compelling case for shifting to alternative energy --now!

 An astrophysicist who is especially gifted at making science and mathematics accessible to the general public